Skip to content

 The call from the regulator you don't get.

-Alcohol daypart breaches.
-Political-creative violations.
-Freeze-window slips.
-These don’t show up as anomalies — they show up as fines that start at six figures.
-VM catches the config drift that creates the breach, hours before it goes live.
+Compliance gaps don't show up as anomalies — they show up as fines that start at six figures.
+VM catches the drift that creates the breach, hours before it goes live.

 Revenue protected